 PROJECT MANAGER, OPERA HACK

-Angel Mannion is a professional baritone, conductor, and arts administrator who has created and managed a variety of collaborative projects including traditional concerts, electronic music festivals, and soundtrack sessions for TV and video games.
+Angel Mannion is a professional conductor, arts administrator, and adventure camp instructor who has created and managed a variety of collaborative projects including soundtrack sessions for TV and video games, traditional concert series, and electronic music festivals.
 He is the founder of Folklore Guild, a choir that combined high school, college, and professional musicians to bridge the gap between classical music and video game music.
-Angel sang with San Diego Opera from 2011-2015 and worked with David Bennett to obtain an Innovation Grant from Opera America to create Opera Hack in 2018.
+Angel sang with San Diego Opera from 2011-2015, was the social media manager for the Company from 2015-2019, and worked with David Bennett to obtain an Innovation Grant from Opera America to create Opera Hack in 2018.

 ANNE E. MCMILLS.

 Anne E. McMills is the Head of Lighting Design at San Diego State University.
 Her far-reaching career extends across the many facets of the lighting world—from theatre, including Broadway and the West End, to television and theme parks to architecture, industrials, concerts, award shows, dance, and opera.
 In addition to designing her own work, Anne has assisted many award-winning Broadway lighting designers, including Ken Billington, Brian MacDevitt, Howell Binkley, Peter Kaczorowski, Jason Lyons, David Lander, Brian Monahan, and others, as well as projections designer Elaine J. McCarthy.
 Anne has mounted productions in the United States, Japan, Australia, England, Scotland, France, and Germany.
 Anne is a proud member of United Scenic Artists, Local 829.
 In addition, Anne is the author of The Assistant Lighting Designer's Toolkit and 3D Printing Basics for Entertainment Design.